As a Gem Admin, you have access to the Team Settings dashboard to help you manage your users and team-level features: https://www.gem.com/admin

 Setting up Team SAML Configurations

-Gem supports Single Sign-On (SSO) for your team, configurable through the Team Admin Dashboard.
+Gem supports Single Sign-On (SSO) for your team, configurable through the Team Settings Dashboard.
 There, you will be able to set up SAML configurations for any domain already connected to your team.
 The dashboard will also help you end-to-end test the entire SSO login process before enforcing SSO for your whole team.

 If you need help performing these steps, please consult your IT team for assistance.